About Me

 Welcome!
 I am a PhD Candidate at Arizona State University, working at the intersection of data-driven hydrology, earth observation, and machine learning.

-My first focus is on understanding the fundamental science.
-This means digging into hydrometeorology.
-It’s the intricate dance between water and the atmosphere that creates everything from life-giving rain to destructive floods.
-I am especially focused on what we call compound and cascading disasters.
+My first focus is on understanding the fundamental earth science.
+It’s about the intricate dance between earth, water and the atmosphere that creates everything from life-giving rain to destructive floods/landslides.
+I focus on what we call compound and cascading disasters.
 This is where a chain of simple events can combine to create a catastrophe.
 A single heavy rainfall might not be a disaster on its own.
 But when it triggers a landslide that blocks a river, which then causes a flood upstream, the impact multiplies.

 We need to understand these complex interactions to get ahead of them.
 A lot of my work involves building frameworks to model and predict these events.
 We can build better models to understand these cascading hazards on mountain terrain.
 We can also map out which areas are most susceptible to rainfall-triggered landslides and identify the critical infrastructure at risk.
 This allows for smarter spatial decision-making before a disaster happens.
 This kind of proactive work is essential.
 It is part of a larger vision for a more Integrated, Coordinated, Open, and Networked (ICON) approach to science that can truly serve society.